miklevin/MikeLev.in/_posts/2023-05-18-the-real-hero-of-the-call-of-the-wild-the-man-in-the-red-sweater.md

 what.
 The report came back that the ACS-call was unfounded.

-Now the awful sub-story of all this is how one of the favorite sports of the most wretched of the wretched in NYC is to call the office of ACS and make false reports.
+Now the awful sub-story of all this is how one of the favorite sports of the most downtrodden of the downtrodden in NYC is to call the office of ACS and make false reports.
 This is a very serious crime and I'm not sure why it's not prosecuted more.
 I'm not sure why the ACS doesn't have a better system in place to weed out the false reports as it must result in the death of innocent children by siphoning off resources that could be used to help children who are actually in danger.
-But it's a case of the wretched believing everyone else must be as wretched as themselves.
+But it's a case of the downtrodden believing everyone else must be as downtrodden as themselves.

 So in this story what I do is extract the lessons from one obviously fictional story, The Call of The Wild, because dogs can't narrate dialogue for a book and